Uzbek Khanate: The struggle for Eastern Desht-i Kipchak

-Death of Abu'l-Khayr Khan and Successors
+Death of Abu'l-Khayr Khan and successors

 Somewhere around 1468–1470, Abu'l-Khayr Khan died in battle against the Kazakhs along with several of his sons.
-Sheikh Haidar, also known as Baruj Oghlan (Some sources have them as the same person or different persons), the eldest of Abu'l-Khayr's sons, succeeded him.
+Sheikh Haidar, also known as Baruj Oghlan (some sources have them as the same person or different persons), the eldest of Abu'l-Khayr's sons, succeeded him.
 Sheikh Haidar's reign was short and was ended after conflicts with a rival khan, Ibak.

 Muhammad Shaybani, Abu'l-Khayr's grandson, succeeded his father, Sheikh Haidar.
 Shaybani had been, along with his brother, Mahmud Sultan, given refuge by the Khan of Astrakhan, Qasim.

 After Shaybani was helped by the Moghul Khans to reclaim land in Transoxiana, he became a Moghul vassal from 1488 until around 1500.
 After this point, Shaybani led his own conquests which largely consisted of cities in the fractured Timurid successor states (Such as Samarkand and Bukhara).
-Shaybani's main rivals were the Timurid Babur and the Persian Shah Ismail.
+Shaybani's main rivals were the Timurid Babur and the Persian Shah Ismail I.

-In 1500, Shaybani officially conceded all the Kazakh held lands in Dasht-i Qipchaq to the Kazakh Khanate.
+In 1500, Shaybani officially conceded all the Kazakh-held lands in Dasht-i Qipchaq to the Kazakh Khanate.
 Shortly after this in 1506, Shaybani captured Bukhara and the Uzbek Khanate became the Khanate of Bukhara.

-Muhammad Shaybani was killed in the Battle of Marv by the Safavids ruled by Shah Ismail in 1510, and had his skull turned into a jeweled drinking goblet.
+Muhammad Shaybani was killed in the Battle of Marv by the Safavids ruled by Ismail I in 1510, and had his skull turned into a jeweled drinking goblet.

+Scholarly criticism

+In 1428, Abulkhair Khan was proclaimed the ruler of a new political union of the Uzbeks, which in historical science is often referred to as the "Khanate of Abulkhair" or the "State of the Nomadic Uzbeks".
+However, the term "State of the Nomadic Uzbeks" introduced by academician B. A. Akhmedov, has been criticized by Ilya Zaytsev, who considers it not entirely appropriate.

+Some Kazakhstani historians, in particular A. K. Kushkumbaev and Zh.
+M. Sabitov, believe that the use in modern historiography of such terms as "State of the Nomadic Uzbeks", "Uzbek Khanate", or "Khanate of the Nomadic Uzbeks" does not reflect the real picture of the Eastern Ulus of Jochi.
+These terms were first introduced into scholarly circulation in the 1960s by the Soviet historian B. A. Akhmedov in the context of nation-building in Soviet Uzbekistan and are not based on the sources of that era.
+Historians also note that Abulkhair Khan was one of the khans of the Golden Horde who continued its political tradition, and not the founder of a new state called the "State of the Nomadic Uzbeks".